grlnsngh/briza-ui-react/README.md

 - 📦 Tree-shakable for optimal bundle size
 - 🧪 Tested with Vitest and Playwright
 - 📖 Full TypeScript support with comprehensive type definitions
-- ♿ Accessible components following WCAG guidelines
+- ♿ Accessible components following WCAG 2.1 AA guidelines
 - 🎨 CSS Variables for dynamic theming
 - ⚡ Zero dependencies (only React and React DOM as peers)
 - 📱 Responsive and mobile-friendly
 - 🎭 Storybook documentation with interactive examples
 - 🧩 **Form Components**: Button, Input, Select, Checkbox, Radio with validation states
+- 📄 **Navigation Components**: Pagination, Breadcrumb, Tabs with keyboard support
 - 🔧 **Highly Customizable**: Multiple variants, sizes, colors, and states for all components

 ## Development